The Woodlands, TX 77381

 Deck the Halls at Holly Jolly Jingle

 While the bright lights and decorated trees are a part of the holiday season, nothing brings it to life quite like a good old-fashioned Christmas carol.
-The Holly Jolly Jingle (Nov.
-29) brings all the yuletide magic to The Cynthia Woods Mitchell Pavilion in a free performance you won’t want to miss.
+The Holly Jolly Jingle (late November) brings all the yuletide magic to The Cynthia Woods Mitchell Pavilion in a free performance you won’t want to miss.
 Find a spot on the grassy lawn or a seat under the canopy and enjoy performances of popular holiday medleys by student musicians from area high schools and the Sam Houston State University Symphony Orchestra and Symphonic Choir.
 Beyond the music, the event has kid-friendly arts and crafts activities and visits with Santa Claus.
 With a full night of Christmas caroling and joyful revelry, Holly Jolly Jingle welcomes the holiday season with festive cheer.

 Regardless of how you love to celebrate the holidays, you’ll find something that’ll put you in a festive mood in The Woodlands.
 Plan your next getaway here.